ewannonoy/node-demo/README.md

 * **Sorting & Filtering**: Allow sorting leads by name or submission date, and filtering by service.
 * **Service Management**: Add a separate admin endpoint or tool to manage available services.
 * **Authentication**: Add user authentication and restrict access to lead data.
+* **Improve Schema Files**: Refactor the GraphQL schema files for better readability, reusability, and scalability.